ReproModel/repromodel/README.md

 ### Javascript
 ### Python
 ### Django
-### React + Vite
+### React + Vit

-This templatefdgfgdfgf provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 # Demo